rgs/playground-gh-actions/README.md

-Repository to test github actions
+Repository to test github actions and flow